 Launched in 2016, Cowtribe enables animal vaccines to be ordered via USSD, text and telephone, as well as through a network of community agents.
 The startup sources and aggregates genuine and affordable vaccinations from large suppliers, working through a network of qualified agents to deliver them to farmers, and last year raised US$300,000 in funding to expand into more regions of Ghana.

-WellaHealth, formed in 2015, provides a pharmacy automation system delivered via mobile, which deals with back-end management such a stock taking, electronic patient records, drug labelling and information, as well as allowing pharmacists to follow up with patients by SMS.
+WellaHealth, formed in 2015, provides a pharmacy automation system delivered via mobile, which deals with back-end management such a stock taking, electronic patient records, drug and delta 8 THC product labelling and information, as well as allowing pharmacists to follow up with patients by SMS.
 The company launched a new rapid malaria testing service in April of last year.